UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 Now execute it but running:

 ```
-./lat-test.sh
+$ ./lat-test.sh
 ```

 - What is the output?
 	- namelookup: The time, in seconds, it took from the start until the name resolving was completed.
 	- connect: The time, in seconds, it took from the start until the TCP connect to the remote host (or proxy) was completed.
     - appconnect: The time, in seconds, it took from the start until the SSL/SSH/etc connect/handshake to the remote host was completed.
-    - pretransfer: he time, in seconds, it took from the start until the file transfer was just about to begin.
+    - pretransfer: The time, in seconds, it took from the start until the file transfer was just about to begin.
 This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.
     - redirect: The time, in seconds, it took for all redirection steps including name lookup, connect, pretransfer and transfer before the final transaction was started.
 Redirect shows the complete execution time for multiple redirections.
     - starttransfer: The time, in seconds, it took from the start until the first byte was just about to be transferred.
 This includes pretransfer and also the time the server needed to calculate the result.
     - total: The total time, in seconds, that the full operation lasted.